Icearcticfox/prom-templar/README.md

 # Prom-templar

-Prom-templar is a unified repository for managing Prometheus alerts using Jsonnet templates.
+Unified repository for managing Prometheus alerts using Jsonnet templates.
 It provides a structured approach to defining, testing, and deploying alerting rules for different teams.

 🚀 Key Features:
-	•	Template-based Alerts: Uses Jsonnet for reusable and modular alert definitions.
+  - Template-based Alerts: Uses Jsonnet for reusable and modular alert definitions
-	•	Pre-commit Hooks: Ensures validation and formatting before commits.
+	-	Pre-commit Hooks: Ensures validation and formatting before commits
-	•	Automated Unit Testing: Supports Prometheus unit tests for alert rules.
+	-	Automated Unit Testing: Supports Prometheus unit tests for alert rules
-	•	Team-Specific Configurations: Allows customization for different teams.
+	-	Team-Specific Configurations: Allows customization for different teams
-	•	Docker-Based Execution: Simplifies alert generation and deployment with containerized workflows.
+	-	Docker-Based Execution: Simplifies alert generation and deployment with containerized workflows

 🛠 How It Works:
-	1. Users define alerts in Jsonnet templates.
+	1. Users define alerts in Jsonnet templates
-	2. Alerts are compiled into Prometheus-compatible YAML.
+	2. Alerts are compiled into Prometheus-compatible YAML
-	3. Automated unit tests validate alert logic.
+	3. Automated unit tests validate alert logic
-	4. A pre-commit hook ensures correctness before pushing to version control.
+	4. A pre-commit hook ensures correctness before pushing to version control
-	5. YAML files are deployed to Prometheus for monitoring and alerting.
+	5. YAML files are deployed to Prometheus for monitoring and alerting

 This toolkit streamlines alert management, ensures consistency, and improves the reliability of Prometheus-based monitoring setups.